Electrical Engineering Scholarships

 Scholarships for Electrical Engineering Majors

-By majoring in electrical engineering, you would be working towards a career path that will have you designing, developing, and testing electrical equipment.
+By majoring in electrical engineering, you are pursuing a career in which you design, develop, and test electrical equipment.
 When it comes to paying for school, you can also find major-specific scholarships to apply for.
-Here is a list of those for electrical engineering or similar majors.
+Here is a list of those for electrical engineering, along with some listed in adjacent majors.

 Betty Weatherford, KQ6RE, Memorial Scholarship